Sushi Resutaurant

 Hiroaki Iwasa was recognized with the coveted Iron A' Design Award in 2024, a testament to excellence of their work Tsukiji Sushiiwa Tsukijiten Sushi Resutaurant.

-Discover Hiroaki Iwasa's journey through our press releases, available for all press members and journalists to use without restrictions.
+Numerous press releases on Hiroaki Iwasa and their achievements are at your disposal, inviting press members to use them freely in their coverage.
 2 press releases are now available for immediate access by journalists.

 Hiroaki Iwasa's Tsukiji Sushiiwa Tsukijiten project aimed to create a sophisticated space for enjoying chef's traditional skills and sushi etiquette, completed in May 2007 in Tsukiji Tokyo.